Blog

 Hail can produce serious and visible damage that accumulates over time.
 This could cause your shingles to degrade and fall away from their support.
 This deterioration in structural integrity can have a cascading effect throughout your roof without you knowing.

 When your roof is damaged by hail, it may absorb more water from rain and snow.
 In the winter, the water absorbed by the shingles may freeze, causing them to be damaged even more.
-A broken roof can limit your home's ability to insulate, create major leaks, introduce mildew, and cause electrical problems.
-You need to be in a long-term partnership with a reliable roofing contractor to inspect your roof for signs of hail damage.

 Having said the above, what does hail damage look like on the roof?
 Let's check this out below.

-What Hail Damage Looks Like on the Roof
+What Hail Damage Looks Like On the Roof

 Hail damage usually comes in the wake of a heavy storm.
 While some leave noticeable roof damage, hail from a mild storm may not cause noticeable damage to your roof immediately.

-On a general note, hail from a heavy storm can shatter the fitting of your shingles and create holes in the layers, thereby exposing your roof.
 However, the look of the damage is determined by the quality or type of the roofing material.
-For instance, damage to asphalt and composite shingles can come as punctures or tears, but hail damage to wooden shingles can show up as dents or splits.
+For example, damage to asphalt and composite shingles can come as punctures or tears, but hail damage to wooden shingles can show up as dents or splits.

 What to Know Before Filing a Roof Damage Insurance Claim